AmnonOwed/P5_CanTut_GeometryTexturesShaders2B8/README.md

 Displacing a sphere outwards through GLSL with shader-based procedural noise instead of a displacement map texture.

 ####GLSL_TextureMix
-Creating a smooth mix between multiple (to a GLModel applied) textures in the fragment shader.
+Creating a smooth mix between multiple textures in the fragment shader.

 ####MultiTexturedSphereGLSL
 Applying a GLSL shader with multiple input textures to the TexturedSphere example.